 The BAcC will perform periodic audits to ensure compliance with this policy and the Act and to ensure that the notification is kept up to date.

-The BAcC's HR and facilities manager is responsible for ensuring compliance with the Data Protection Act and implementation of this policy on behalf of the BAcC.
-She can be contacted at:
+The BAcC's Company Secretary is responsible for ensuring compliance with the Data Protection Act and implementation of this policy on behalf of the BAcC.
+He can be contacted at:

 The Act gives data subjects a right to access personal data held about them by the BAcC, and allows the BAcC to charge a fee for such access (up to a prescribed maximum).
 The BAcC will seek to take an approach which facilitates access to their personal data by individuals without them having to make formal subject access requests under the Act, whilst acting within the data protection principles.
 A record must be kept of all requests for access to personal data.

 All formal subject access requests must be responded to within the terms laid down by the Act, and must be notified to the chief executive and HR and facilities manager as soon as they are received.